ycrc/ycrc.github.io/docs/clusters/ruddle.md

 For information on data recovery, see the [Backups and Snapshots](/data/backups) documentation.

 !!!
 Warning
     Files stored in `scratch60` are purged if they are older than 60 days.
 You will receive an email alert one week before they are deleted.
-Artifical extension of scratch file expiration is forbidden without explicit approval from the YCRC.
+Artificial extension of scratch file expiration is forbidden without explicit approval from the YCRC.
 Please [purchase storage](/data/#purchase-additional-storage) if you need additional longer term storage.

 |Partition  | Root Directory        | Quota                                   | File Count | Backups | Snapshots |
 |-----------|-----------------------|-----------------------------------------|------------|---------|-----------|